 If slugs are about, remove the bottle lid; cut off the top 1/3 of the bottle, turn that upside down, and put it back into the bottle.
 Staple at rim to keep together.
 Put slug bait inside the bottle, lay it on its side in the garden.
-This keeps the bait away from pets, and makes it hard for slugs to find their way back out.

 They can be used in the garden for drip irrigation; fill the bottle with water, poke a pinhole near the bottom, and set next to a plant.

 Another garden use is to cut off the bottom of the bottle and set the bottle over small plants as a mini greenhouse.
 The bottom part that was cut off can be used as a saucer under a plant pot.

 You could put water in the bottles and freeze them to take up unused space in your freezer, or to put in coolers for picnics.

 Fill with warm water and use for a hot-water bottle to warm your toes. - MC

 Fill a large 1 or 2 liter soda bottle with warm water & cap tightly & use as a foot massager by rolling your feet on it.